 Environmental Risks: The Corporation's gas and electric utilities are subject to inherent risks, including fires, contamination of air, soil or water from hazardous substances, natural gas emissions and emissions from the combustion of fuel required in the generation of electricity.
 Risks associated with fire damage are related to weather, the extent of forestation, habitation and third-party facilities located on or near the land on which the utilities' facilities are situated.
 The utilities may become liable for fire-suppression costs, regeneration and timber value costs, and third-party claims in connection with fires on land on which its facilities are located if it is found that such facilities were the cause of a fire, and such claims, if successful, could be material.
-Risks also include the responsibility for remediation of air, soil and water at the electric utilities primarily relates to the transportation, handling and storage of large volumes of fuel, the use and/or disposal of petroleum-based products, mainly transformer and lubricating oil, in the utilities' day-to-day operating and maintenance activities, and emissions from the combustion of fuel required in the generation of electricity, mainly at the Corporation's regulated utilities in the Caribbean.
+Risks also include the responsibility for remediation of contaminated properties, whether or not such contamination was actually caused by the property owner.
+The risk of contamination of air, soil and water at the electric utilities primarily relates to the transportation, handling and storage of large volumes of fuel, the use and/or disposal of petroleum-based products, mainly transformer and lubricating oil, in the utilities' day-to-day operating and maintenance activities, and emissions from the combustion of fuel required in the generation of electricity, mainly at the Corporation's regulated utilities in the Caribbean.
 The risk of contamination of air, soil or water at the natural gas utilities primarily relates to natural gas and propane leaks and other accidents involving these substances.

 The management of GHG emissions is the main environmental concern of the Corporation's Regulated Gas Utilities in Canada, primarily due to the Government of British Columbia's Energy Plan, Carbon Tax Act, Clean Energy Act, Greenhouse Gas Reduction (Cap and Trade) Act and Greenhouse Gas Reduction Targets Act.
 The Energy Plan contains a strong focus on environmental leadership, energy conservation and efficiency, and investing in innovation.
 Many of the principles of the Energy Plan were incorporated into the regulatory framework in British Columbia upon the British Columbia Legislature passing the Utilities Commission Amendment Act, 2008 and passing the Clean Energy Act.
 The Clean Energy Act, which establishes a long-term vision for the province as a leader in clean energy development, came into force in June 2010.
 FortisBC Electric and the FortisBC Energy companies continue to assess and monitor the impact the Energy Plan and the Clean Energy Act may have on future operations.
-Energy Act to reduce GHG emissions.
+Energy to be produced by the Waneta Expansion in British Columbia, upon its completion, is consistent with the objective under the Clean Energy Act to reduce GHG emissions.
 In 2011 the FortisBC Energy companies began reporting their GHG emissions pursuant to the reporting regulation under the Greenhouse Gas Reduction (Cap and Trade) Act.
 In addition, the FortisBC Energy companies continue to report their GHG emissions under Environment Canada's GHG Reporting Program.
 The FortisBC Energy companies have developed capabilities that will support the management of compliance requirements in an upcoming GHG emissions' trading environment, as government policy in that area evolves.
 The Companies will also continue to monitor and assess emerging regulations, in particular, the offset and allowance regulations.